 “... the conservation of the wetlands of the Nation in order to maintain the public benefits they provide and to help fulfill international obligations contained in various migratory bird treaties and conventions…” 16 USC §3901 (B) 100 Stat.3583 (Emergency Wetlands Resources Act of 1986)

 Estimated Timeline for Completion of the Crystal River NWR CCP

-- Early/Mid 2014 – Conduct Public Review and Comment on Draft CCP and NEPA Document
+- 2015 - Conduct Public Review and Comment on EA and Draft CCP

 The planning process for Crystal River NWR’s CCP has been on hold.
 The Service will be conducting additional scoping and a public scoping meeting will be scheduled in early 2013.

 Want to get involved?